Rajkawale7/Employee_Wages_ComputationProblem/README.md

 UC8 ::: Store the Day and the Daily Wage along with the Total Wage - Use Map to store Day wise Wage

 UC9 ::: Use the Daily Wage Map and Daily Hour Map perform following operations using Arrow Functions: ->

   a.
-Calc total Wage and total hours worked
+Calc total Wage and total hours worked.

   b.
-Show the full workings days, part working days and no working days
+Show the full workings days, part working days and

+  c. no working days

+ UC10 ::: Ability to store the Day, Hours Worked and Wage Earned in a single object.

 ----------------------------------------------------------------------------